WWE Rumors: The nWo Could Return To WWE With New Members, According to ‘Wrestling News Source’

 The faction made its debut in WCW at Bash at the Beach in 1996 when Scott Hall and Kevin Nash introduced Hulk Hogan as their third member.
 From there, the group grew to an enormous size and even split off into different versions as the years went on.

-After WWE purchased WCW in 2001, the nWo fell apart before being built up again in 2002, but they didn’t last very long before disappearing for quite a long time.
+After WWE purchased WCW in 2001, the nWo fell apart before being built up again in 2002, but they didn’t last very long before disappearing again.
 Different members would join here and there, but it just never seemed to work as the superstars all fell into their own storylines.

 The legal documents filed by WWE state that the trademark filed for the nWo is one that will have many uses.
 It states that it will be used for fan club services along with commercial online services, but there is one line that stands out and is quite unique.